Paxton's Tower

 Suggested walk: Nantgaredig

-Nearby deli for winter picnic provisions:
+Nearby deli picnic provisions:

 Wrights Food Emporium